Office of Martial Arts Guards: Summary

 The establishment process of the Office of Martial Arts Guards is detailed in King Sunjo of Joseon's work called Pure Study Records.
 After the end of the Japanese invasion of Korea, a specialized organization called the Martial Arts Office was established to provide exclusive protection to the king.
 The Office of Martial Arts Guards selected exceptional individuals with outstanding martial arts skills from the military training center and served as the king's bodyguards.
 In 1894, the Martial Arts Department disbanded after the Gabo Reforms and the Eulmi Incident as part of the military reforms leading to the establishment of the Imperial Korean Armed Forces.

 Organization

-King Jeongjo's journey to Suwon Hwaseong accompanied by the Muyebyeolgam.

 In 1630 (the 8th year of King Injo's reign), the Martial Arts Department was established with a staff of 30 people and was placed under the supervision of the Military Training Command.
 Personnel were selected from the equestrian training, infantry, and specialized troops.

 In 1781 (5th year of King Jeongjo's reign), the 102 members of Martial Arts Department were divided into two units to guard the royal palaces: left and right, with each section consisting of 1 leader and five subordinates.
 Each subordinate had ten people, so one subordinate had nine people, and one leader commanded five subordinate.
 When there was training, a chief of training was appointed by the head to lead the training.

 By 1802 (2nd year of King Sunjo's reign), the department had a total of 198 personnel selected from the Hun'gukma (訓局馬), Bogun (步軍), and Byeolgigun (別技軍) units.